By: Greg Brian

 We’ve all consumed soup many times in our lives, but have you ever thought about what it might taste like using a dash of raw honey?

-Maybe the idea of using honey in soup doesn’t sound too attractive to your taste buds at the moment.
-Keep on reading, because we have some recipes that can add the healthful qualities of raw honey to your soups while still tasting great.
+Maybe the idea of using types of honey in soup doesn’t sound too attractive to your taste buds right now.
+Keep on reading, because we have some additional information about adding the healthful qualities of raw honey to your soups while still tasting great.
 It ultimately adds a little sweetness to some old soup standbys.

 Honey-Flavored Carrot Soup